Bridge and Tunnel (Agent Carter): Casting

 In December 2014, Marvel revealed that main cast members Hayley Atwell, James D'Arcy, Chad Michael Murray, Enver Gjokaj, and Shea Whigham would star as Peggy Carter, Edwin Jarvis, Jack Thompson, Daniel Sousa, and Roger Dooley, respectively.
 It was also revealed that the guest cast for the episode would include Lyndsy Fonseca as Angie Martinelli, James Landry Hébert as green suit, Kyle Bornheimer as Ray Krzeminski, James Frain as Leet Brannis, Erin Torpey as Betty Carver (radio actor), Walker Roach as Captain America (radio actor), Greg Bryan as Daisy Clover Forman, Ray Wise as Hugh Jones, Meagen Fay as Miriam Fry, James Urbaniak as Miles Van Ert / White Haired Scientist, Devin Ratray as Sheldon McFee, Ralph Garman as radio announcer, Don Luce as Mob Boss, Jeff Locker as SSR Lab Tech, and Atticus Todd as Winston.
 However, Torpey, Roach, Bryan, Garman, Locker, and Todd did not receive guest star credit in the episode.
 Fonseca, Hébert, Bornheimer, Frain, and Urbaniak all reprise their roles from the previous episode.

 Marvel Cinematic Universe tie-ins

 The episodes features a reference to the law firm Goodman, Kurtzberg, and Holliway, which is closely associated with the character She-Hulk in the comics; a modern-day version of the law firm, Goodman, Lieber, Kurtzberg & Holliway, appears in the MCU in the Marvel Studios Disney+ series She-Hulk: Attorney at Law (2022).

 Release

-Broadcast

 "Now is Not the End" was first aired in the United States as part of the two-hour series premiere on ABC on January 6, 2015.
 It was aired alongside the US broadcast in Canada on CTV.

-Home media

-The episode was released on Blu-ray and DVD along with the rest of the first season on September 18, 2015, as an Amazon exclusive.
+The episode was released on Blu-ray and DVD along with the rest of the first season on September 18, 2015, as an Amazon exclusive in the U.S. "Bridge and Tunnel" debuted on Hulu on November 29, 2017, after it acquired the exclusive streaming rights to the series, and was made available on Disney+ at launch, on November 12, 2019, along with the rest of the series.